Michael H. Prosser

-Michael H. Prosser (born 29 March 1936), Professor Emeritus of the University of Virginia (1972–2001), was a Fulbright Professor at the University of Swaziland (1990–91), at which he initiated the communication major and experienced a military invasion on November 14, 1990, where 2-4 students were killed and more than 300-400 were injured.
+Michael H. Prosser (March 29, 1936 – January 29, 2026), Professor Emeritus of the University of Virginia (1972–2001), was a Fulbright Professor at the University of Swaziland (1990–91), at which he initiated the communication major and experienced a military invasion on November 14, 1990, where 2–4 students were killed and more than 300–400 were injured.
 President of SIETAR International (1984–86), he later chaired six Rochester Intercultural Conferences (1995–2001), and was series editor for 17 books in Civic Discourse for the Third Millennium for Ablex, Praeger and Greenwood Publishing Group (1998–2004).
-A founder of the academic field of intercultural communication, he has been editor/coeditor or author/coauthor of 20 books plus one special volume for the International Journal of Intercultural Relations (2012: November).
+A founder of the academic field of intercultural communication, he was editor, coeditor, author or coauthor of 20 books plus one special volume for the International Journal of Intercultural Relations (2012: November).

 Work

 Prosser's books range from classical and medieval rhetoric, international public discourse, the United Nations, intercultural, international, and global media to China, cross-cultural values, and social media.
 Five books have been published by Chinese presses.
-Prosser has been awarded honors in 2009 and 2011 by the Chinese Association for Intercultural Communication and in 2013 by the International Academy for Intercultural Research.
-He has been a keynoter at 15 conferences in China, India, Japan, and Russia.
-His book, The Cultural Dialogue (1978) has also been published in Japanese (1982) and Chinese (2013).The first in his current trilogy on social media is Social Media in Asia (2014).
-Presently he is coediting Social Media in the Middle East to be published in 2016.
-The third volume will be Social Media in Africa planned for publication in 2018.
+Prosser was awarded honors in 2009 and 2011 by the Chinese Association for Intercultural Communication and in 2013 by the International Academy for Intercultural Research.
+He was a keynoter at 15 conferences in China, India, Japan, and Russia.
+His book, The Cultural Dialogue (1978) was published in Japanese (1982) and Chinese (2013).
+The first in a trilogy on social media was Social Media in Asia (2014).
+Later he was coediting Social Media in the Middle East which was to be published in 2016.
+The third volume Social Media in Africa was planned for publication in 2018.

-Prosser was a Distinguished Visiting professor in the School of Communication at Kent State University (1978) during the absence of D. Ray Heisey while he was president at Damavand College, Tehran, Iran and later as the William A. Kern Professor at the Rochester Institute of Technology (1994-2001).
-Over the last decade he has taught at Canadian and American universities and as Distinguished Professor at four Chinese universities.
+Prosser was a Distinguished Visiting professor in the School of Communication at Kent State University (1978) during the absence of D. Ray Heisey while he was president at Damavand College, Tehran, Iran and later as the William A. Kern Professor at the Rochester Institute of Technology (1994–2001).
+He later taught at Canadian and American universities and as Distinguished Professor at four Chinese universities.
 He was the academic advisor for lifelong learners and the Asian/intercultural specialist on the University of Virginia/Institute for Shipboard Learning on the autumn 2011 Semester at Sea around the world study voyage.
-He has visited 69 countries including 11 in Asia.
+He visited 69 countries including 11 in Asia.
 His later Chinese students began to call him a ChiAmerican because of his ten years of teaching 2550 students in China.